Robert Williams III NBA Playoffs Player Props: Celtics vs. Heat

 - Williams has taken 4.9 shots per game this season and made 3.6 per game, which account for 2.3% and 3.7%, respectively, of his team's total.

-- Allowing 25.6 assists per contest, the Heat are the 14th-ranked team in the NBA.
+- Giving up 25.6 assists per contest, the Heat are the 14th-ranked team in the league.

 Robert Williams III vs. the Heat